gonzalo123/rabbit_examples/README.md

 > Producer -> Queue -> Consumer.

-I started to understand RabbitMQ when I realized that this picture is impossible.
-One producer cannot write to a queue.
-We always need an exchange.
-The trick here is that we're not creating on exchange.
+I've started to understand RabbitMQ when I realized that this picture is impossible.
+One producer cannot write directly to a queue.
+We always need an Exchange.
+The trick here is that we're not creating the Exchange.
 We're using the default one ('').
-This exchange put the message in the queue named like the routing_key that we're using
+This exchange put the message in one queue named like the routing_key.

 The Producer:
 ```python